 vpa to approximate symbolic results

 ans = - 1.21741893 - 0.8330405509i 1.209063189 - 0.2027516975 + 0.2405013423i

 The hypergeometric function has special values for some parameters:

 syms a b c d x hypergeom(, , x) hypergeom([a, b, c, d], [a, b, c, d], x) hypergeom(a, , x)

 ans = exp(x) ans = exp(x) ans = 1/(1 - x)^a

 Any hypergeometric function, evaluated at 0, has the value 1:

 syms a b c d hypergeom([a, b], [c, d], 0)

 ans = 1

-If, after canceling identical parameters, the list of upper parameters contains 0, the resulting hypergeometric function is constant with the value 1:
+If, after cancelling identical parameters in the first two arguments, the list of upper parameters contains 0, the resulting hypergeometric function is constant with the value 1.
+For details, see Algorithms.

 hypergeom([0, 0, 2, 3], [a, 0, 4], x)